About Us

 Leadership: Bre Urness-Straight, Office of Superintendent of Public Instruction (OSPI)

-Bre Urness-Straight, the Director of Education Technology with the Washington Office of Superintendent of Public Instruction (OSPI), is a dynamic leader at the forefront of educational technology innovation.
+Bre Urness-Straight is a dynamic leader at the forefront of educational technology innovation.
 With a passion for fostering inclusive and equitable digital learning environments, Bre leads an innovative team dedicated to supporting all school districts in Washington state.
 As SETDA’s Professional Learning Committee Chair, Bre plays a pivotal role in shaping the professional development opportunities for the SETDA community.
 Her vision and dedication make her a driving force in advancing educational technology initiatives, ensuring that educators and districts are equipped with the tools and knowledge necessary for transformative learning experiences in the digital age.

 Staff Liaison: Julia Fallon